 If you would like to skip to different chapters in this series, use the Table of Contents links below:

-Your design documentation is arguably one of the most important aspects of your design process.
-Even the greatest PCB design will go to waste, if you are not able to clearly communicate design intent to your manufacturer.
+Your design documentation is the most important aspect of your design.
+Even the greatest PCB design will go to waste, if you are not able to clearly communicate design intent to your manufacturer and your project stakeholders.
 With your master drawing completed, you now have everything you need to get a bare board produced by your chosen fabricator.
 In the next chapter we will explore the last piece of the documentation puzzle for the final assembly of your PCB.

 |